DeDuckProject/tesseract-code-stim/README.md

 ### Implementation details

 In order to mimic the original paper's error correction, the different parts of the experiment are implemented in the gate level, and not using Stim's `MPP` stabilizer measurements, or detectors, for example.
-The experiment implemented here is an error correction experiment based on Microsoft's paper[[1]](#references), and goes as follows:
+The experiment implemented here is an error correction experiment based on Microsoft's paper[[1]](#references), and resembles the experimental setup shown in Figure 8 below.

+![Figure 8: Error correction experiment (from [1])](docs/images/fig8_error_correction_experiment.png)

+The experiment goes as follows:

 1. **Encoding** - The initial state is encoded using the circuits in Fig. 9a or 9b.
 This part is noiseless for simplicity.
 2. **Channel Noise** - Optional noise is applied on all qubits.